Do Go On - 360 - Alan Turing & The Enigma

 It's like having a little cheat.

-You've got a little bit of the information and can kind of work backwards from there or you can eliminate things from there.
+You've got a little bit of the information and can kind of work backwards from there,

-So the bomb essentially went through and it detected when a contradiction had occurred and ruled out that sitting setting moving on to the
+So the bomb essentially went through and it's detected when a contradiction had occurred

-rule out certain combinations therefore bringing the number of possible meanings down but it usually ended up sort of needing to like it would kind of figure out
+But it usually ended up sort of needing to, like it would kind of figure out what settings.

-Like 120 million, million, million.
+Like 120 million million million.

-since Ryan ruined the cotillion in season one of the OC.
+Ryan ruined the cotillion in season one of the OC.

 He ruined it.